Tech-FZ/EmuGUI/doc/TESTED.md

 # Compatible guests list

 Such a program needs tests in its lifetime.
-That's why I make this compatibility test.
+That's why I make this compatibility list.
 Feel free to grab your old installation disc and test it out.

 ## Microsoft operating systems